American Structurepoint Proactively Ensures a Positive End User Experience in their Citrix & NVIDIA GRID vGPU Environment for Virtual Workforce

 “If we can’t see what’s happening at any infrastructure level, we are in big trouble, because we would just be guessing at the root cause of a specific issue.

 Adam Martin, the IT Director for American Structurepoint, was experiencing rapid growth, having opened several new offices across the United States over the last few years.
-With this growth, Adam’s team knew they needed to find a way to deliver AutoCAD to their remote locations, but without deploying infrastructure at those sites.
+With this growth, Adam’s team knew they needed to find a way to deliver AutoCAD using Citrix to their remote locations and virtual workforce, but without deploying infrastructure at those sites or home offices.

 They also knew that delivering such a graphics intensive application across the WAN would not be efficient because of the amount of bandwidth required to offer a great end user experience.